Chart Color Schemes

 Nundah shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Nundah exceeds broader benchmarks.
-As of 2021, 41.5% of residents aged 15 years and above have university qualifications, compared to 25.7% in Queensland and 30.4% nationwide.
+Educational attainment in Nundah is notably higher than broader benchmarks.
+41.5% of residents aged 15 and above have university qualifications, compared to 25.7% in Queensland and 30.4% in Australia.
 Bachelor degrees are the most common at 28.8%, followed by postgraduate qualifications (8.7%) and graduate diplomas (4.0%).
-Vocational credentials are also prominent, with 30.4% of residents holding them – advanced diplomas account for 12.7% and certificates for 17.7%.
+Vocational credentials are also prominent, with 30.4% of residents aged 15 and above holding them - advanced diplomas account for 12.7% and certificates for 17.7%.

 Frequently Asked Questions - Education